kamal-samireddi/Playwright-MS/docs/feature-mapping.md

 ### Expected Behaviors
 - Search executes within 3 seconds for optimal user experience
 - Results are returned for any valid query (minimum 0 results)
 - Filters update results instantly and dynamically
 - Sorting preserves current filter selections
+- All search and filter controls are accessible via keyboard and screen readers